aastha-k/C-Data-Structures/README.md

 # Data-Structures-in-CPP

 This repository contains various data structures and algorithms implemented in C++.
 I have implemented them and often use them in various projects as well as in competitive programming questions.
 Most of them follow the classical functionality as described in most data structure textbooks.
 For a few data structures, I have added or removed or modified certain functions as per convenience.
 I have programmed them in an object oriented fashion to increase their reusability and flexibility.
+I have saved them as header files so they can be easily imported to any code.

 The following data structures have been implemented:
 - Vector